home-assistant/home-assistant.io/source/_components/apiai.markdown

 logo: apiai.png
 ha_category: Voice
 featured: true
-ha_release: 0.37
+ha_release: 0.38
 ---

-This component is designed to be used with the "webhook" integration in api.ai.
+This component is designed to be used with the "webhook" integration in [api.ai][apiai-web].
 When a conversation ends with an user, api.ai sends an action and parameters to the webhook.

-Api.ai requires a public endpoint (HTTPS recommended), so your Home Assistant should be exposed to Internet.
-Api.ai will return fall back answers if your server do not answer, or takes too long (more than 5 seconds).
+api.ai requires a public endpoint (HTTPS recommended), so your Home Assistant should be exposed to Internet. api.ai will return fallback answers if your server do not answer, or takes too long (more than 5 seconds).

-Api.ai could be integrated with many popular messaging, virtual assistant and IoT platforms, eg.: Google Assistant (Google Actions), Skype, Messenger.
+api.ai could be integrated with many popular messaging, virtual assistant and IoT platforms, eg.: Google Assistant (Google Actions), Skype, Messenger.
 [See here](https://docs.api.ai/docs/integrations) the complete list.

 Using Api.ai will be easy to create conversations like:

  > User: Which is the temperature at home?
  >
  > Bot: The temperature is 34 degrees